Mark’s brother took his own life at the beginning of the month we were asked to support him.

-* Image of 'Sophie' - A Model has been used in place of Sophie to protect her identity
+* Image of 'Mark' - A Model has been used in place of Mark to protect his identity